The Very Best of the Bee Gees

 The Very Best of the Bee Gees is a greatest hits album by British/Australian pop group the Bee Gees.
-It was originally released in November 1990 by Polydor Records, around the time as the Tales from the Brothers Gibb box set.
+It was originally released on 20 November 1990 by Polydor Records, around the time as the Tales from the Brothers Gibb box set.
 The album was primarily aimed at the European market, as shown by the exclusion of the US hits "Holiday", "I Started a Joke", "Lonely Days", "How Can You Mend a Broken Heart" and "Fanny (Be Tender with My Love)".

 The album has been re-issued several times, including a 1996 version which dropped "You Win Again" and "Ordinary Lives" from the track listing.
 On the other hand, the version released in Hong Kong omitted two tracks and instead added "Melody Fair" which was not included in the original release.